 The Parish Church of St. Marys, Widford

-We meet on the 1st to 4th Sundays at 09.30am; and alternate with CHS when there is a 5th Sunday in the month (preceded by breakfast).
+We meet on the 1st to 4th Sundays at 09.30am; and on a 5th Sunday in the month we join with other members of our MMU at one of the churches.
+This is usually displayed on the front page of the website.

 We have occasional evening services, for details, please check our website regularly or telephone the Parish Office.

-On 10th December 2017 we had a lovely Candlelit Carol Service
+On Sunday 15th December 2019 we had a lovely Carol Service

 The services @ St Marys are relaxed but have more of a traditional Anglican style usually with a keyboard accompanying the hymns.